actswartz/ansible/LABS/11 JINJA 2 Templating.md

 * Understand and use **variables, loops, and conditionals** in Jinja2.
 * Write templates that scale across many routers.
-* Safely render and apply configs.
+* Render and review configs before applying them.
-* Build reusable templates for real-world scenarios.
+* Build reusable templates for real-world IOS-XE automation.

 ---

 ✨ **Key Takeaway:**
 Jinja2 shifts automation from writing **static configs** to writing **rules that generate configs**.
 With one smart template and multiple variable files, you can automate entire networks at scale.

+---

+Would you like me to **combine this with the Conditionals lab** into a single “Advanced Ansible Labs” guide, so students get a progressive flow (loops → conditionals → templating) in one continuous workbook?